-You can put a new key1/value1 entry into a map by using POST call to http://10.20.17.1:5701/hazelcast/rest/maps/maps/maps/maps/locally content body should contain the value of the key.
+You can put a new key1/value1 entry into a map by using POST call to http://10.20.17.1:5701/hazelcast/rest/maps/map URL.
+This call's content body should contain the value of the key.
 Also, if the call contains the MIME type, Hazelcast stores this information, too.